Documentation

 getView --- Returns HTML element which is the container of the addon.

-isAllOK --- Returns true if all gaps are filled in correctly and there are no mistakes, otherwise false.
+isAllOK --- Returns true if all gaps are filled in correctly and there are no mistakes, otherwise, it is false.

 isAttempted --- Returns true if any gap is filled in.
 This command will not work properly if the module has the 'Is not an activity' property selected.